croedel/PiInfotainment/README.md

 IGNORE_DIRS   # Ignore images if they are in one of those directories
 ```

-If you have a huge ohoto archive, you might want to limit the timerange for the fotos you want to show.
+If you have a huge pohoto archive, you might want to limit the timerange for the fotos you want to show.

 ```
 DATE_FROM    # Sets start date (y,m,d) of the timerange for the fotos you want to show (None=unlimited)